solvvaa/2024-2-level-ctlr/lab_5_scraper/README.rst

-As it was stated in **Stage 2.1**, :py:class:`lab_5_scraper.scraper.Crawler` is an entity that visits ``seed_urls`` with the intention to collect URLs with articles that should be parsed later".
+As it was stated in **Stage 2.1**, :py:class:`lab_5_scraper.scraper.Crawler` is an entity that visits ``seed_urls`` with the intention to collect URLs with articles that should be parsed later.
 Often you can reach the situation when there are not enough article links on the given URL.
 For example, you may want to collect 100 articles whereas each newspaper page contains links to only 10 articles.
 This brings the need in at least 10 seed URLs to be